search icon

 November 22, 2023

-by Agris Dēdelis, Associate
+by Agris Dēdelis, Assistant of a sworn attorney

 On 8 June 2023, the Supreme Court of Canada ruled that a supplier’s claim for debt collection from the buyer for the supply of linseed was justified due to the fact that the buyer had agreed to the terms of the contract by sending the supplier a “👍” or raised thumb emoji (see KING'S BENCH FO...